gekware/minecraft-server-hibernation/README.md

     - StopServer
 	- Whitelist
     - \* StopServerAllowKill
+    - \* ServPort and ServPortQuery
-    - \* HibernationInfo and StartingInfo
+    - \* InfoHibernation and InfoStarting
     - \* TimeBeforeStoppingEmptyServer
     - \* NotifyUpdate
 3. \* put the frozen icon you want in `path/to/server.jar/folder` (must be called `server-icon-frozen`, supported formats: `.png`, `.jpg`)